 You’ll likely get your first chance to lock your rate early in your discussions with the lender, and you will continue to have the opportunity to lock as you submit your application and your loan is processed.

-Generally speaking, Boyles recommends locking in an acceptable rate as soon as you know when your estimated closing date will be.
-That way you can be relatively confident that your rate won’t expire before your closing date.
+In most cases, Boyles recommends locking in an acceptable rate as soon as you know when your estimated closing date will be.
+That way, you can be relatively confident that your rate won’t expire before your closing date.

 Locking into a rate doesn’t mean you’ve locked in all the other terms of the note.
 For instance, if you later decide to make a larger down payment or switch from a 30-year to a 15-year term, you can still apply the interest rate lock (and thereby, the rates that would have applied to that program on the date the loan was locked) to the modified loan program, Boyles says.